 Otherwise (PredFlagLXCol[ xColCb ][ yColCb ] is equal to 0), the following applies:

-If DiffPicOrderCnt( aPic, currPic ) is less than or equal to 0 for every picture aPic in every reference picture list of the current slice and PredFlagLYCol[ xColCb ][ yColCb ] is equal to 1, mvCol, refIdxCol, and listCol are set to mvLYCol[ xColCb ][ yColCb ], refIdxLYCol[ xColCb ][ yColCb ] and LY, respectively, with Y being equal to !X where X being the value of X this process is invoked for. availableFlagLXCol is set to 1.
+If DiffPicOrderCnt( aPic, currPic ) is less than or equal to 0 for every picture aPic in every reference picture list of the current tile group and PredFlagLYCol[ xColCb ][ yColCb ] is equal to 1, mvCol, refIdxCol, and listCol are set to mvLYCol[ xColCb ][ yColCb ], refIdxLYCol[ xColCb ][ yColCb ] and LY, respectively, with Y being equal to !X where X being the value of X this process is invoked for. availableFlagLXCol is set to 1.

 Both the components of mvLXCol are set to 0 and availableFlagLXCol is set equal to 0.